 6- Smart warehouses

 Smart warehousing is a warehouse that uses technology to avoid any human error.
-It is the type of warehouses that eliminates the use of manual labor and administration, using E-commerce AI and robots and drones to store, organized the goods to maintain a high level of productivity and efficiency.
+It is the type of warehouse that eliminates the use of manual labor and administration, using E-commerce AI and robots and drones to store, and organize the goods to maintain a high level of productivity and efficiency.

 7- Climate-controlled warehouses